edelstorm/documentations/docs/instance-creation.md

 :    * Go in the *Networking* section of your instance and click on *Attach a Static IP*.
 :    * Select the same geographic zone than the one you chose for your instance.
 :    * Attach your instance to this Static IP.
-:    * Name your static IP this way, with YOUR domain name : *StaticIp-YourDomainName*.
+:    * Name your static IP this way, with YOUR domain name: *StaticIp-YourDomainName*.
 :    * Click on {==Create==}.

 !!! success "Your instance now has a unique IP!"